Nick Faldo: Other activities and awards

 Faldo's other business interests include coaching schools and pro shops.
 In 1996 he launched the Faldo Series to provide opportunities to young golfers, under the age of 21 from around the world, both male and female.
 There are over 7,000 participants each year and there are 38 tournaments in 28 countries.
-Age category winners at each event qualify for either the Faldo Series Grand Final, hosted each year by Faldo at the Lough Erne Golf Resort, Northern Ireland or the Faldo Series Asia Grand Final, also hosted by Faldo at Mission Hills Golf Club, Shenzen, China (A Faldo Design course).
+Age category winners at each event qualify for either the Faldo Series Grand Final, hosted each year by Faldo at the Lough Erne Golf Resort, Northern Ireland or the Faldo Series Asia Grand Final, also hosted by Faldo at Mission Hills Golf Club, Shenzhen, China (A Faldo Design course).
 The registered charity boasts a number of successful graduates, the most notable being; Rory McIlroy, Yani Tseng, and Nick Dougherty.

 Along with the Marriott hotel chain, Faldo established The Faldo Golf Institute in 1997.
 This is a golf instructional programme designed to help golfers of every level improve their skills and enjoyment of golf.
 The institute has five locations: Orlando, Florida; Atlantic City, New Jersey; Palm Desert, California; Marco Island, Florida; and Hertfordshire, UK.

 In 2007, Mercedes-Benz signed Faldo to act as brand ambassador to promote the revival of the Maybach brand of ultra-luxury automobiles.

 Faldo has written several golf instructional books.

 Knighthood and other honours

 Faldo was voted BBC Sports Personality of the Year in 1989 and inducted into the World Golf Hall of Fame in 1998.
 In 2000, Faldo was ranked 18th greatest golfer of all time by Golf Digest magazine.
 In a 2019 article on England's best golfers, Golf Monthly described Faldo as "arguably the greatest English player of all time".

-He was awarded the MBE in 1988 New Year Honours, then made a Knight Bachelor in the 2009 Birthday Honours for his services to golf.
+Faldo was appointed Member of the Order of the British Empire (MBE) in the 1988 New Year Honours, then made a Knight Bachelor in the 2009 Birthday Honours, on both occasions “for services to golf”.

 Faldo was announced as the 2014 recipient of the Payne Stewart Award on 9 September 2014.